On the Role of Negative Precedent in Legal Outcome Prediction: Introduction

 \looseness=-1

-Positive and negative outcomes are equally binding, which means that the same reasons that motivate the research of the positive outcome apply to the negative outcome.
-Both are important for computational legal analysis, a fact that has been known at least since \citet{lawlor}.\footnote{He describes them as \emph{pro-precedent} and \emph{con-precedent}.} However, the \textit{de facto} interpretation of precedent in today's legal NLP landscape, studies only the positive outcome, by predicting the breach of law given the facts of a legal case \cite{aletras}.
-Several researchers have shown that a simple model can achieve a very high performance for the case outcome prediction task \cite{aletras, chalkidis-etal-2019-neural, svm, lexGLUE}, a finding that has been replicated for a number of jurisdictions \cite{zhong-etal-2018-legal, xu2020distinguish}.
+Positive and negative outcomes are equally binding, which means that the same reasons that motivate the research of the positive outcome also apply to the negative outcome.
+Both are important for computational legal analysis, a fact that has been known at least since \citet{lawlor}.\footnote{He describes them as \emph{pro-precedent} and \emph{con-precedent}.} However, the \textit{de facto} interpretation of precedent in today's legal NLP landscape focuses only on positive outcomes.
+Several researchers have shown that a simple model can achieve very high performance for such formulation of the outcome prediction task \cite{aletras, chalkidis-etal-2019-neural, svm, lexGLUE}, a finding that has been replicated for a number of jurisdictions \cite{zhong-etal-2018-legal, xu2020distinguish}.\looseness=-1